Port-Hamiltonian formulations of poroelastic network models: Port-Hamiltonian descriptor system formulation

 \subsection{PH formulation of the quasi-static case}

-First, we observe that the quasi-static case, i.e., $\rho=0$, is included in the pH formulation~\eqref{eqn:twoField:opMatrix3}, by setting $\calY=0$.
-Nevertheless, the first-order formulation~\eqref{eqn:twoField:opMatrix3} results from introducing the derivative of~$u$ as an additional variable.
+First, we observe that the quasi-static case, i.e., $\rho \ddot u=0$, is included in the pH formulation~\eqref{eqn:twoField:opMatrix3}, by setting $\calY=0$.
 It is worth noting that this strategy also works for the corresponding three-field formulation of poroelasticity, cf.~\cite{Biot41}.
 This formulation considers a mixed (or partitioned) version of the operator~$\calK$ with the fluid flux (or Darcy velocity) as an additional variable.

+Recall that the first-order formulation~\eqref{eqn:twoField:opMatrix3} results from introducing the derivative of~$u$ as an additional variable.
 If we directly start with the quasi-static case~\eqref{eqn:twoFieldQS} and do not introduce a new variable for the derivative of $u$, then we can obtain another pH-PDAE formulation.
 We have already seen that one may eliminate the variable~$u$, which leads to the parabolic equation~\eqref{parabolic}.
 Also this has a pH structure but does not cover the full information due to the missing displacement variable.
 To reveal the structure of the entire system, we consider a reformulation.
 Since $\calK$ is invertible by assumption, we may introduce a new variable $q$ via

 Assuming sufficient regularity of the given data, it is easy to see that the pairs $(u,p)$ and $(u,q)$ are equivalent in the sense that one can convert them into each other by

 With this equivalence, we can write the quasi-static formulation~\eqref{eqn:twoFieldQS} equivalently in terms of the new variable, as